Previous: Setting Generalized Variables, Up: Generalized Variables [Contents][Index]

 Common Lisp note: Common Lisp defines another way to specify the

-on a form that has not already had an appropriate expansion defined.
-In Common Lisp, this is not an error since the function(setf func)
+setfbehavior of a function, namely “setffunctions”, whose names are lists(setf name)rather than symbols.
+For example,(defun (setf foo) …)defines the function that is used whensetfis applied tofoo.
+Emacs does not support this.
+It is a compile-time error to usesetfon a form that has not already had an appropriate expansion defined.
+In Common Lisp, this is not an error since the function(setf func)might be defined later.

 Previous: Setting Generalized Variables, Up: Generalized Variables [Contents][Index]